Azuhmier/hmofa/tagCatalog.md

 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Alfa_Barf

 =============/ HAIR OF THE DOG /===================
->Hair of the Dog
+"Hair of the Dog"
 [;canine; ;wolf;][;comfy; ;m:pov; ;lewd; ;blowjob; ;sex; ;love/romance; ;intimacy; ;Halloween; ;partying;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/QeMG86Kp (Part 1)
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/XPS4XxdQ (Part 2)
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/pVEpQMCV (Part 3)
 #Anon is snatched away by a (were?)wolfess for a night of fun to show him how much better monsters celebrate their favorite holiday.

->Hair of the Dog: Monsters and Mistletoe
+"Hair of the Dog: Monsters and Mistletoe"
 [;canine; ;wolf;][;comfy; ;m:pov; ;love/romance; ;intimacy; ;Christmas;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/naBAVr2F
 #Volfa's favorite holiday has always been Halloween, but her father seems to have an interest in bringing Christmas to the monster world.
 It's up to Anon to be Volfa's support while she begrudgingly gives another holiday a fair chance.

->Hair of the Dog: Cry Wolf
+"Hair of the Dog: Cry Wolf"
 [;canine; ;wolf;][;comfy; ;m:pov; ;love/romance; ;sex; ;lewd; ;Halloween; ;sequel;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/iJSNbuLL (part 1)
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/NF98YnJY (part 2)
 #A new tale with a new Anon who encounters a white wolfess one night.
 She's reclusive and cold, but maybe it'll take the affection of a human to get her to open up.

 =============/ MINNIE: HIGH VELOCITY COURTING /=============
->Reel Quick Dating
+"Reel Quick Dating"
 [;German shepherd; ;canine;][;comfy; ;m:pov; ;public sex; ;drama;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/mU0CDbCn
 #Anon isn't deterred by bad first impressions when it comes to dating, or even bad second impressions.
 But when he gives a disinterested German shepherd a chance, he's glad he kept an open mind.

->Speed Mating
+"Speed Mating"
 [;canine; ;German shepherd;][;comfy; ;m:pov; ;public sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/bLyCRBNu
 #Now that Anon and Winny are a happy couple, they get to do all the things couples like to do.
 Going to the movies is pretty standard, but the German shepherd is never quite happy with "standard".

 =============/ OTHER /=============
->Happiest Place on Fur
+"Happiest Place on Fur"
 [;canine; ;wolf;][;comfy; ;m:pov; ;love/romance; ;workplace romance; ;sex; ;long story; ;theme park; ;secrecy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/t1LnyMtL
 #Anon has a job with the biggest exporter of dreams-come-true on the planet, but never in his wildest fantasies would he imagine finding anthros underneath the costumes.

->You Conduit.
+"You Conduit."
 [;raiju; ;fox?;][;comfy; ;m:pov; ;electric stimuli; ;various physical stimulus; ;buddy story;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/CRavgKz8
 #Anon encounters a mythological "spark dog" creature named Juitz.
 He unwittingly has to kick her out of her current home, and sadly it's not the first time it's happened to her.
 To make things better Anon helps Juitz try to find a new place to live, but he soon finds he has a little bit of magnetism with this electrical canine.

->Chr0me Where L0ve Sh0uld Be V.2
+"Chr0me Where L0ve Sh0uld Be V.2"
 [;canine; ;wolf; ;cyborg;][;comfy; ;m:pov; ;sex; ;H/C; ;comforting; ;prosthetic; ;cyberpunk;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/gu3LDrJV
 #Not everyone can be one of the high-paid heroes of the streets, but Anon manages to be a hero for someone who needs it most.

->Hellhound of the Morning
+"Hellhound of the Morning"
 [;canine; ;succubus; ;hellhound;][;comfy; ;m:pov; ;sex; ;love/romance; ;lewd; ;m:temptation; ;angels & devils;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/8X1aSSvX
 #Not everyone is a tireless saint, and Anon sometimes feels like the world owes him a bit.
 Enter Sember: a succubus canine who fully agrees with him and has a very tempting proposal to give.

->First Blood
+"First Blood"
 [;canine; ;hellhound;][;m:pov; ;blood sucking; ;Halloween;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/gbyyNx3V
 #In your typical horror fashion, Anon becomes the latest victim of a hellhound's vices as the Halloween night comes to a close.

->New Anon in Town
+"New Anon in Town"
 [;canine;][;comfy; ;f:pov; ;new guy; ;comforting; ;f:lonely;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/G9qgsSfQ
 #When everyone around town is so happy and nice, how is a dog girl supposed to get a cool guy like Anon?

->Lovely Wings
+"Lovely Wings"
 [;avian; ;kingfisher;][;comfy; ;m:pov; ;recovery; ;hugs;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/TN1CRFrt
 #When Anon takes a spill at the workplace, the quick-to-worry kingfisher responsible tries to make it up to him with a little motherly care.

->Reigns over Barren Land
+"Reigns over Barren Land"
 [;feline; ;smilodon; ;multiple; ;harem; ;tribal;][;pregnancy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/WQkfGFzm
 #Anon is the only male in a tribe of female saber tooth tigers, and his presence alone is enough to put them into heat.
 Unfortunately, one in particular is not fond of sharing him.

->Cerinian Sweetheart
+"Cerinian Sweetheart"
 [;fox; ;Krystal;][;love/romance; ;vacation; ;celebrity life; ;Star Fox; ;lewd;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/KjWM4yny
 #Anon is the luckiest man in Lylat with the world's most popular vixen as his girlfriend.
 When she's not acting on the hit show "Star Fox", she's never far from her beloved significant other.

->The Manticore Mutation
+"The Manticore Mutation"
 [;feral -> non-feral; ;manticore;][;comfy; ;transformation; ;sex; ;therapy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/GcqqPgXY
 #Anon’s girlfriend has transformed into a creature of myth, permanently.
 Although she’s not the same person physically, he’s determined to bring the girl he fell in love with’s mind back out.

->Super Grooming
+"Super Grooming"
 [;jackal; ;canine;][;cleaning; ;Reverse transformation; ;comfy; ;grooming;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/YXVtt81W
 #Heroes who save the day still have to wash themselves, or at least have a partner like Anon to help them out.

->A Lady and Her Lord
+"A Lady and Her Lord"
 [;lion; ;feline;][;m:pov; ;renaissance fair; ;angry sex;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/kkQJUhUx
 #Not everyone can get into the spirit of the Renaissance fair, but Anon can help one jouster try to unwind a bit.

->Roleplay Gone Wrong
+"Roleplay Gone Wrong"
 [;feline; ;jaguar;][;comfy; ;roleplay; ;chasing; ;lewd;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/EccYKM1y
 #Pampered cats can have wild streaks, too.
 Anon learns this the hard way by indulging his girlfriend's secret kink.

->Aquaphobia
+"Aquaphobia"
 [;feline; ;tiger;][;comfy; ;water park; ;overcoming fear; ;water hyjinks;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/uLbSqGYj
 #Anon takes his tiger girlfriend to a waterpark to help her over her fear of water

->The Snooze Store
+"The Snooze Store"
 [;feline; ;snow leopard;][;comfy; ;cuddling;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/rPPzXJDS
 #Some people like to window shop, and others like to go a little further.
 Anon takes a friend to a furniture store, of all places, and finds some quality bonding time with her in the process.

->BFG
+"BFG"
 [;yeen; ;gnoll; ;hyena;][;comfy; ;light D/S; ;impregnation; ;sex; ;bathing;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xKvEc883
 #When Anon is held hostage by a pack of gnolls, he finds that the leader may have her eyes on him for more than one reason.

->Snow, Spots, and Snuggles
+"Snow, Spots, and Snuggles"
 [;yeen; ;hyena;][;comfy; ;body warmth; ;lewd;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/j4660zvN
 #Anon helps his girl get through the frigid, unfamiliar Midwestern winter.

->Ursa Major
+"Ursa Major"
 [;bear;][;comfy; ;cuddling; ;hibernation; ;weight gain;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Z7wRr7Mz
 #When it's time for hibernation, Anon helps his roommate prepare for her extended slumber.

->Stacked Up
+"Stacked Up"
 [;red panda; ;bear;][;comfy; ;card games; ;thicc;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/bKFW7hmm
 #Anon has never played the popular card game "Glamor: The Matchmaking", but he's willing to learn if it means getting to know a nerdy, curvaceous red panda girl.

->Connect the Sweet Spots
+"Connect the Sweet Spots"
 [;jaguar; ;feline;][;comfy; ;petting; ;scratches and massages; ;intimacy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/YLiQZjJD
 #The greatest reward a firefighting jaguar can receive at the end of a long day is coming home to her Anon for a little bit of pampering, enough to bring the little kitten out of the big cat.

->Just a Number
+"Just a Number"
 [;dog; ;German shepherd/husky; ;hybrid; ;canine;][;comfy; ;dating; ;confidence building; ;minor foodplay; ;lewd;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Mi1gbQvy
 #Anon, finding himself suddenly in a world of anthros, decides it might be his chance to get a fresh start in his love life.
 There's no shortage in furry girls who have their eyes on him, but it's a lonely canine girl who could use his love and support more than anyone.

->Ladies' Night
+"Ladies' Night"
 [;n/a;][;comfy; ;slice of life; ;meta; ;crossover;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/8MhgSsAH
 #A casual gathering of all the lovely ladies from my pastes in one very self-indulgent bit of wankery.
 If you can identify them all (excluding the one who has yet to have her own story), then thank you immensely for reading my material.

->Gamer-oo
+"Gamer-oo"
 [;shy; ;kangaroo;][;comfy; ;video games;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/cKFHNUhc
 #The best way to a kangaroo's heart is through her gaming console, as one Anon has to learn to get her to open up more.

->Soothe and Nail
+"Soothe and Nail"
 [;canine; ;wolf;][;comfy; ;non-smut; ;adventure; ;love/romance; ;war; ;violence; ;grooming;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/s318iR1P
 #Anon the sellsword is reduced to a lowly groomer when detained by the town guard.
 His recipient is a wolfess who is also the town's prisoner, though for much more violent reasons.
 As Anon cleans the wolfess up, he begins to notice the subtle effect she has on him.

->Last-Minute Courting
+"Last-Minute Courting"
 [;canine; ;wolf;][;comfy; ;lewd; ;dressing and undressing; ;contrived excuse For deep kissing;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/eXY9czRK
 #What do you do when you're late for a party and don't have anyone to go with?
 Catch yourself an Anon, of course.